 Today, we continue to ensure the proper use of wood fiber waste into value-added and environmental friendly products.
 Uniboard recuperates and reuses post-industrial and urban wood waste to reduce wood fiber consumption and land filling.

 In partnership with our customers, Uniboard developed lighter products with outstanding physical properties that reduce our carbon footprint and help reduce CO2 emissions in production and transport.
 Concerning urea formaldehyde, Uniboard constantly strives to reduce emissions from its products and meet and exceed voluntary industry standards.
-In 2007, Uniboard became the Canadian leader when we launched NU Green Zero®, the first Canadian made NAUF (No Added Formaldehyde) particleboard.
-Since then we have continually added to the NU Green family of products in both particleboard, MDF and Thermally Fused Laminate solidifying our leadership position in Green Composite Wood Products.
-In 2015 we made a quantum leap in the Green arena by launching NU Green Soya®, the first bio-based particleboard in the world.
-All our NU Green® products meet CARB Phase 2 emissions standards, the most stringent environmental guidelines in North America.
-In fact, our NU Green portfolio goes above and beyond CARB2 standards as our NU Green products are also offered in NAF and ULEF options.
+All our NU Green® products meet CARB Phase 2 and TSCA TITLE VI emissions standards, the most stringent environmental guidelines in North America.
+In fact, our NU Green portfolio goes above and beyond CARB 2 and TSCA TITLE VI standards as our NU Green products are also offered in NAF and ULEF options.
 NU Green products help builders achieve LEED®** certification, the most recognized program to promote ''Green'' buildings.

 All Uniboard mills are ECC™ certified (Eco-Certified Composite by the Composite Panel Association (CPA)).
-In addition to meeting the emissions requirements imposed by Carb Phase 2, our Mont-Laurier, Val-d'Or and Sayabec mills have exceeded the assessment criteria for the carbon footprint, responsible wood sourcing, the sustainable use of wood fibers, and the use of recycled/recovered fibers and local resources.
+In addition to meeting the emissions requirements imposed by Carb Phase 2 and TSCA TITLE VI, our Mont-Laurier, Val-d'Or and Sayabec mills have exceeded the assessment criteria for the carbon footprint, responsible wood sourcing, the sustainable use of wood fiber, and the use of recycled/recovered fibers and local resources.

 Uniboard employees are sensitive to environmental issues and are committed to protecting the environment through their daily activities.
 The company is committed to the communities we work in and has programs in place to keep the community informed of all initiatives undertaken to improve environmental protection and the quality of life.